Glencore is investing around €33 million to modernize the zinc smelter in Nordenham.

 Work at the zinc smelter is scheduled to be completed in spring 2026, followed by the gradual restart of the modernized facilities.

-Christoph Reiproch
+Christoph Reiprich

 E-Mail: christoph.reiprich@glencore.de